sigtyp/ST2024/README.md

 The following table provides a brief overview of the data.
 We use ISO 639-3 codes wherever they exist and special 4-letter codes based on them otherwise.
 The “Script” column refers to the scripts used in the dataset, not to the script(s) a particular language used (e.g. our Sanskrit corpus is transliterated from Devanagari into the Latin script).
 The “Dating” column describes the period when texts in the dataset were created, not when a particular language existed.
 Finally, we provide the size of each subset in sentences (S) and tokens (T).

-**NB!** Our training, validation and test splits are different from those provided in the UD repositories.
+**NB!** Our training, validation and test splits are different from those in the UD repositories.

 |Language|Code|Family|Branch|Script|Dating|Train-T|Valid-T|Test-T|Train-S|Valid-S|Test-S|
 |:-------|:--:|:-----|:-----|:-----|:-----|:-------:|:-------:|:-------:|:-------:|:------:|:------:|